gartz/chrome-fbvideo/README.md

 TODO:
 -----

-* Button to remove the video from the left list
 * Button to keep the video in original size display mode
 * Change the iframe to a embed youtube element
 * Add vídeos wached in friends last activities when it fadeout